exeter-fp/poker-puzzle/Nick-Haskell/README.md

 ### Performance comparision of the parallel vs serial solution

-Disappointingly I saw little difference in the performance of the parallel version verses the concurrent version:
+Disappointingly I saw little difference in the performance of the parallel version verses the sequential version:

 | Serial  | Parallel (-N8) |
 | ------------- | ------------- |